The R package COMPoissonReg supports Conway-Maxwell

 empirical density values, cumulative probabilities, and quantiles line

-up with the ones computed via dzicmp
+up with the ones computed via dzicmp, pzicmp,

-and qzicmp
+and qzicmp.

 library(ggplot2)